List of social sororities and women's fraternities

 Social, traditional, or collegiate sororities, in the North American fraternal system, are those that do not promote a particular profession, as professional fraternities do, or discipline, such as service fraternities and sororities.
-Instead, their primary purposes are often stated as the development of character, literary or leadership ability, or to serve a more simple social purpose.
+Instead, their primary purposes are often stated as the development of character, literary or leadership ability, or to serve a simpler social purpose.
 A fraternity is usually understood to mean a social organization composed only of men, and a sorority is composed of women.
 However, many women's organizations and co-ed organizations also refer to themselves as women's fraternities.

 This list of North American collegiate sororities and women's fraternities is not exhaustive.
 It includes only social collegiate organizations; other types of social fraternal organizations can be found under the list of general fraternities.
 Cultural interest sororities can be found in cultural interest fraternities and sororities.
 Men's and co-educational fraternities are listed in Lists of social fraternities.

 Some organizations in this list have a specific major listed as a traditional emphasis.
 These organizations are social organizations that cater to students in those majors.
 Other listed fraternities have a traditional emphasis on a specific religion or ethnic background but are primarily social in function.